NamazuStudios/docker-compose/Readme.md

  * Start services using ```docker compose up```

 > [!Warning]
 > The tagging system is currently being worked on.
-If this command does not work,
+If the above command does not work,
 > try using the alternative tag command `TAG=3.0.18-SNAPSHOT docker compose up`

 ## Using Alternative Tags